cometchat/cometchat-sample-app-ios/README.md

    We recommend using CocoaPods, as they are the most advanced way of managing iOS project dependencies.

-  To install the SDK  you can refer the instuctions from [here](https://github.com/cometchat-pro/ios-chat-sdk)
+  To install the SDK inside your app, you can refer the instuctions from [here](https://github.com/cometchat-pro/ios-chat-sdk)

  <br></br>